ACM-Research/targeted-password-guesses/README.md

 ## about

-This is a project for ACM Research at UTD.
-During the 2022 spring semester, four participants aim to build on previous research by refining a GPT-3 model using data from password leaks in order to further investigate the use of machine learning in targeted password guessing attacks.
+This is a project for [ACM Research](https://acmutd.co/research) at the University of Texas at Dallas.
+During the 2022 spring semester, four participants are investigating the use of machine learning in targeted password guessing attacks by refining a GPT-2 model with data from password leaks.